fastjengine/FastJ/README.md

 ### I'll add the dependency myself!
 Ok, ok, I hear ya.
-Just follow through with these instructions below.
+To do so, just follow through with these instructions below.

 #### Dependency Management